anyafp/ece4960/index.md

 ECE 4960: Fast Robots

 Hi!
-I'm Anya, an undergraduate senior ECE at Cornell.
-My academic interest lie in computer architecture, but I'm excited to learn about the signals and robotics side of ECE as well.
+I'm Anya, an undergraduate ECE senior at Cornell.
+My academic interest lie in computer architecture, but I'm excited to learn about the robotics side of ECE as well.